US Ends .com

 Bourey, Sep.
 2019

-Drivers taking that turn to the east immediately encounter the first confirming assembly for US 2's eastern segment:
+Drivers who take that turn to the east immediately encounter the first confirming assembly for US 2[e]:

 Picture